tskit-dev/tskit/docs/development.rst

 Code style
 **********

-Submitted code should conform to `PEP8 <https://www.python.org/dev/peps/pep-0008/>`_.
+Submitted python code should conform to `PEP8 <https://www.python .org/dev/peps/pep-0008/>`_. `Black <https://github.com/psf/black>`_ and
-An easy way to ensure this is the case is to add a ``pre-commit`` file to the ``.git/hooks/`` directory in your local installation.
-We recommending adding something like the following line to your ``pre-commit`` file:

-``exec flake8 python/setup.py python/tskit python/tests --max-line-length=89``

-(the flake8 python package should have been installed as part of the Python development requirements above)
+`flake8 <https://flake8.pycqa.org/en/latest/>`_ are used as part of the pre-commit checks for python code style and formatting.

 .. _sec_development_installing: